 What is a probate?
 This is the legal right to oversee the affairs of the deceased person before the estate is distributed according to the will.
 At times, probate matters may be complicated and present unforeseen difficulties.
 The duration of the probate process depends on the size and complexity of the estate of the deceased person.
-This can take anywhere between a few months to a couple of years.
+This can take in the UK between a few months to a couple of years.

 Did the deceased have property elsewhere other than in the UK?
 Does the family know of the demise?
 Did the deceased have a will?
 Are there any family members that are contesting the contents of the will?
-These are just a number of things that have a significant impact on the duration of the probate process.
+These are number of things that have a significant impact on the duration of the probate process.

-As an executor or probate solicitor, the first and most crucial step before applying for probate is reporting the estimated value of the deceased’s estate to the probate registry.
-From there, they will then issue you with a grant of probate or letter of administration if the deceased did not have a will.
+As an executor or probate solicitor, the first and crucial step before applying for probate is reporting the estimated value of the deceased’s estate to the probate registry.
+From there, they will issue you with a grant of probate or letter of administration if the deceased did not have a will.

 Call now to see how we can help